 Fighting the waves of enemies is good and all, but sometimes, you just need a break.
 These come in the form of platforming sections, sprinkled with a light dusting of puzzle-play, making use of Kratos’ new ability to basically freeze time.
 Yes.
 Freeze.
 Time.
 Where does this fit in with the games timeline?
 Why is it not in God of War?
-Did Kratos feel he was bad-ass enough that freezing time was considered a pussy move amongst the other Gods?
+Did Kratos feel he was bad-ass enough that freezing time was considered a dumb move amongst the other Gods?
 Or did Doc Brown and Marty McFly have some hand in this?
 What about the other new abilities that Kratos can wield?
 No idea to be honest.
 I suppose sometimes logic and storytelling have to remain separate at times to provide us with new and enjoyable experiences…

 I have to admit, the platforming sections of the game seemed a bit forced and not in line with God of War.
 They were good, no problems there, but it just felt like it didn’t belong.
 I can’t quite put my finger on it, and it may just be personal taste, but it just didn’t feel right.
 You however may find it as easy flowing as the rest of the game, so keep that in mind, in fact, keep the fact this entire review is my own opinion in mind.
 It’s totally objective, but personal preferences ultimately play a part in how we see things, I’m no exception.